 But this list is objectively ordered by size (a.k.a the number of employees).
 Not by the amount of money earned.
 Not by the number of projects completed.
 Not by the prestige of those projects, or even the quality of the work.

 So what does it mean to be in the Top 5 of this ranking?
-Not much.
+Qualitatively, not very much.

 Which is not to say that the list isn’t worth a longer look…

 Check out the Top 5 Most Admired Firms of 2012 (and other ways we should be evaluating the world’s largest firms), after the break…

 To begin, I’d like to show a list that also appeared in Building Design’s compendium (a small one quite separate from the rankings): The Most Admired Firms of 2012

 As you can see, 3/5 firms just weren’t large enough to make the list, despite the extraordinary quality of the work they’ve accomplished this year.
 Only Gensler and, most notably, Foster & Partners – who are currently working on Masterplans in France and China as well as a plethora of work in New York City (including the controversial renovation of the New York Public Library) - were able to marry both commercial and professional success.